 Students who regularly attend the program will receive a certificate of completion.
 Up to four unexcused absences are permitted.
 A student who misses more than 4 classes will NOT be issued a certificate of completion.
 Classes take place Monday – Thursday, 7pm-10pm.
 Students must be in their seats by 7:00 pm.
 Leaving class early or attending class late will be counted as an absence.
 Please understand that our instructors, many of whom are high-profile industry guests, expect that their lectures will not be interrupted by late walk-ins.
-If you know you will be absent, please contact your teaching assistant ahead of time.
+If you know you will be absent, please contact your class assistant ahead of time.

 Making phone calls or texting in the classroom while the class is in session is not permitted.
 Please be respectful of the instructors and your fellow classmates by using your phone during the break, or before or after class.
 Please make sure to turn off your cell phone before class begins.

-Due to the nature of the program’s faculty and content, recording of any kind are not permitted in the classroom.
+Due to the nature of the program’s faculty and content, recording of any kind is not permitted in the classroom.
 Instructors expect that classroom discussion will be kept confidential and that materials will not be redistributed.

 Please do not talk amongst yourselves during the instructor’s lecture.
 Even whispers can become very distracting to both the instructor and the students around you.
 Each instructor will determine the appropriate time to facilitate class discussion (i.e. a Q&A session at the end of the class period).
 Questions are certainly encouraged, but please be considerate of the fact that others may have questions as well, and that the instructor has a limited amount of time to complete their presentation.